ilg-physics-ucsb/physics4l-manual/4LSite/lab1.md

 $$
 :::

 which describes the force, $\vec F$, that acts on a charge, $q$, moving with a velocity $\vec v$ in the presences of electric and magnetic fields, $\vec E$ and $\vec B$ respectively.
 This relation is immensely important not only to foundational physics, but also to electrical engineering and various scientific applications: it allows the creation of motors, mass spectrometers, particle detectors and accelerators like the LHC.
-For the aspiring theorist, this force law should be intrinsically interesting: it’s the origin of some [deep, unsolved, mysteries of quantum electrodynamics](https://en.wikipedia.org/wiki/Abraham%E2%80%93Lorentz_force#Signals_from_the_future).
+For the aspiring theorist, this force law should be intrinsically interesting: it’s the origin of some deep, unsolved, mysteries of quantum electrodynamics [fn] The Lorentz Force, when analyzed on a point charge, results in a strange paradox that predicts "signals from the future" causing sponaneous acceleration of particles.
+Despite being an equation from Classical Electrodynamics, the problem persists into Quantum Electrodynamics without a well-accepted solution.
+Suprisingly, the current perspective assumes that Electroweak unification is neccesary to resolve the paradox, see [wikipedia](https://en.wikipedia.org/wiki/Abraham%E2%80%93Lorentz_force#Signals_from_the_future) for more information[/fn].
 For these reasons, our first lab will be a real, tangible investigation of this mysterious force law.

 For the purpose of this laboratory experiment, we are concerned with the force in the absence of an external electric field, $\vec E = 0$, so our equation will read: